daaawx/rational_choice_in_an_uncertain_world/README.md

 ![](cover.png)

-This repo is dedicated to attempt to explain most of the concepts from this book with clean-written Python scripts.
+This repo is dedicated to attempting to explain most of the concepts from the book **Rational Choice in an Uncertain World** with clean-written Python scripts.

 Enjoy! 🐍